pachyderm/pachyderm/doc/docs/master/how-tos/mount-volume.md

 # Mount a Volume in a Pipeline

 You may have a local or a network-attached storage that you want your pipeline to write files to.
-This way your data persists beyond the lifecycle of your pipeline.
 You can mount that folder as a volume in Kubernetes and make it available in your pipeline worker by using the `pod_patch` pipeline parameter.